Somewhere along the way, the internet convinced people you need to spend $150 on a pocket knife.

 Don't abuse it.
 Budget knives can handle EDC tasks all day long, but they're not pry bars.
 Use the right tool for the job and your knife will last for years.

 A: Absolutely.
-The CRKT Squid and Kershaw Cryo have thousands of long-term daily carriers who swear by them.
-Price doesn't determine usefulness — a well-designed $25 knife beats a poorly designed $100 knife every day.
+Knives in this price range have thousands of long-term daily carriers who swear by them.
+Price doesn't determine usefulness — a well-designed $30 knife beats a poorly designed $100 knife every day.

 Q: Do budget knives hold up over time?